 In January 2013 Samsung officially launched their flexible OLED displays, calling them YOUM displays.
-YOUM panels are bendable - but it's likely that the first products to use those displays will actually be rigid.
-The display can be "curved" thought.
-A plastic based AMOLED will also be shatterproof, and also lighter and thinner compared to glass based OLEDs.
+The company showed several prototypes with curved, bendable and even foldable displays.
 Check out Samsung's YOUM demonstration from CES 2013 in the video below:

-According to reports, Samsung is using LTPS for their plastic based panels.
-The production process is too hot for the plastic substrate (it will melt) and so the LTPS transistors are deposited on glass and the glass is later delaminated.
+Samsung's flexible OLEDs are produced using a polyimide substrate, an LTPS backplane and a direct-emission (side-by-side) pixel structure.
+The production process is too hot for the plastic substrate (it will melt) and so the polyimide substrate is supported on a glass cover which is later delaminated.

 - An introduction to OLEDs

 - Samsung OLEDs